The guidelines of an IPM program. Understanding these components will help you grasp the concept of IPM.

 Cultural controls – growing practices (ex. weeding a garden or moisture control).

-Mechanical and physical controls – the use of devices or machines to control or exclude pests (ex. using a barrier like a screen to keep the pest out).
+Mechanical and physical controls – the use of hands-on devices involving simple equipment/devices to control or exclude pests (ex. using a barrier like a screen to keep the pest out).

 Tomato hornworm larva on tomato plant (scientific name Manduca quinquemaculata).